 Sure, last weekend, you enjoyed a 32-hour stream-a-thon and are now social media friends with the delivery driver.
-Still, you’re probably more active than the layabouts who made our 15 laziest animals list!
+Still, you’re probably more active than the layabouts who made our 15 laziest animals in the world list!

 #15 Laziest Animal: Cuckoo Bird